 Of course, as you set off on your adventure, there are the usual risks.
 Cancelled flights.
 Pickpockets.
 Terror threats.
-Zika.
+Diseases.
 But some of the threats start before you even book your trip.

 Unfortunately, travel site scams are all too common.
 According to the FTC, 24,171 travel scams were reported in 2015 alone.

-A study by the American Hotel & Lodging Association found that 6% of all online bookings every year are scams-that translates to approximately 15 million fraudulent bookings and $1.3 billion stolen every year.
+A study by the American Hotel & Lodging Association found that six percent of all online bookings every year are scams-that translates to approximately 15 million fraudulent bookings and $1.3 billion stolen every year.

 With numbers like these, odds are high that you will encounter a travel site scam.
-To keep from becoming one of the 6% who will have their money stolen and their vacation dreams dashed this year, watch out for these five most common travel site scams:
+To keep from becoming one of the six percent who will have their money stolen and their vacation dreams dashed this year, watch out for these five most common travel site scams: